Services

 We welcome materials in both physical and digital formats.

-Materials do not need to be re-organized before donation.
-College Archives staff are available to discuss the selection of appropriate materials, packing techniques, preferred digital formats, and transfer of materials.
+Materials can be re-organized after donation.
+College Archives staff are available to discuss selecting appropriate materials, packing techniques, preferred digital formats, and transfer of materials.

 All donations require a completed Deed of Gift form.